Mill Valley Dermatology

 IPL light goes through your epidermis, the outermost layer of skin, without causing any harm or disruption.
 When it reaches the second layer of your skin, called the dermis, the pigmented cells absorb the light and convert it to heat.
 The heat breaks the pigment apart to give your skin a more even tone with fewer spots and blemishes.

-At Mill Valley Dermatology, Dr. Knott uses IPL to treat a wide range of common skin imperfections and pigmented lesions.
+At our Marin Skin location, Dr. Knott uses IPL to treat a wide range of common skin imperfections and pigmented lesions.
 If you’re a candidate, she might recommend treatments with IPL for:

-Dr. Knott gives you a numbing cream for your skin before any IPL treatment.
-This helps soothe your skin and reduce discomfort from the light.
 During the treatment, you’ll feel as if a small rubber band is snapping against your skin when the light hits it.
-With the numbing cream, the sensation is mild and well tolerated.
+The procedure is generally well tolerated.
+An ice pack can be used after the procedure to soothe discomfort.

 Before your IPL treatment, you’ll need to take some extra steps to protect your skin to prepare it for treatment.
 Taking these steps reduces your chances of getting skin irritation after your IPL procedure.
 For two weeks before your appointment, Dr. Knott recommends that you stay away from: